Workers’ Compensation FAQs

 The third method is used when it is impractical to compute the average weekly wage using the first or second method due to the shortness of the period of employment or due to the casual nature of the employment.
 In this situation, the Industrial Commission will consider the average weekly wage of a person of the same grade and character employed in the same class of employment in the same locality or community during the 52 weeks prior to the date of injury.

 The fourth method is a catch-all which is only used where exceptional circumstances exist that would make the previous methods of computation unfair, either to the employer or the employee.
-Under this method, other methods of computing the average weekly wage may be resorted to so long as they most nearly approximate the amount which the injured employee would be earning were it not for the injury.
+Under this method, other methods of computing the average weekly wage may be resorted to so long as they most more than approximate the amount which the injured employee would be earning were it not for the injury.

 The last method only applies to volunteer firemen, members of rescue squads and other civil service members.
 Under this method, compensation is calculated upon the average weekly wage based on the earnings of their primary employment rather than from the organization which they were working at the time of the injury or death.
 This section contemplates that these service members will have multiple employments.